Pierre-Lannoy/wp-decalog/DEVELOPER.md

 ### Coding style
 When you develop for DECALOG, remember to respect the [WordPress Coding Standards](https://codex.wordpress.org/WordPress_Coding_Standards).
 If you're using [PHP_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer) you can enforce standards with [these rules](https://github.com/WordPress/WordPress-Coding-Standards).

+> If you think this documentation is incomplete, not clear, etc. Do not hesitate to open an issue and.or make a pull request.